NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 }
 ```

 The next part is the definition of the workflow itself.
-If you're used to functional
+If you're used to
-programming you may notice that it looks very much like functions with
+functional programming you may notice that it looks very much like functions
-arguments, which is the previously mentioned modularity of Nextflow.
-The first
+with arguments, which is the previously mentioned modularity of Nextflow.
+The
-process is called `get_sra_by_accession` and it takes one input argument; the
+first process is called `get_sra_by_accession` and it takes one input argument;
-previously defined `sra_ids` input channel.
-Since we have three separate values
+the previously defined `sra_ids` input channel.
+Since we have three separate
-in this channel, it means that the `get_sra_by_accession` process will be executed
+values in this channel, it means that the `get_sra_by_accession` process will
-three times.
+be executed three times.

 What follows are the remaining processes and their respective input arguments.
-You can see that we can take the output from one process and use it as the input
+You can see that we can take the output from one process and use it as the
-for another.
-For example, the `run_fastqc` process uses the output from the
+input for another.
+For example, the `run_fastqc` process uses the named
-`get_sra_by_accession` process, which is done using the `.out` call.
-Some
+`sra_data` output from the `get_sra_by_accession` process, which is done using
-processes have no input arguments (such as the `get_genome_fasta` process) while
+the `.out` call.
+Some processes have no input arguments (such as the
-others use more than one input argument.
+`get_genome_fasta` process) while others use more than one input argument,
+which is defined in each process (just like how functions work).

 The only other thing that is used here is the `collect()` operator, which
 collects a channel's content into a single stream.
 The `run_multiqc` process